I grew up during a time when we had events that were a regular part of our family routine.

 One was Sunday dinners and the other was Sunday drives in the family car.

-The Sunday drive usually took place in the afternoon after a late Sunday breakfast at home that now flies under the brunch banner in a restaurant with our new era of less home-cooked meals.
+The Sunday drive usually took place in the afternoon after a late Sunday breakfast at home that now flies under the brunch banner in a restaurant with our new era of fewer home-cooked meals.

 I lived on an acreage just outside of a community that had a little over 20,000 people during my childhood.
 We were already about a couple of miles out of town so it was not a big reach for my parents to load up the car with kids and hit the road for a Sunday drive.